MSNLAB/Federated-Lifelong-Person-ReID/README.md

-# Lifelong Person Re-identification Deployed in Real-life using Spatial-Temporal Federated Learning
+# Federated Lifelong Person Re-identification

+This repository contains the Official PyTorch implementation for the Paper ["Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges"](https://arxiv.org/abs/2207.11759) by [Lei Zhang](https://github.com/MagicDevilZhang/), [Guanyu Gao](https://github.com/GuanyuGao) and [Huaizheng Zhang](https://huaizhengzhang.github.io/).

+## Abstract

-Data drift is a thorny challenge when deploying person re-identification (ReID) models into real-world devices, where the person data distribution is different from that of the training environment and keeps changing.
-To tackle the issue, we leverage both lifelong learning and federated learning techniques to continuously update ReID models deployed on many distributed edge clients.
-Unlike previous efforts, our solution, FedSTIL (federated spatial-temporal incremental learning), aims to mine spatial-temporal correlations among the data processed by edge devices.
-Specifically, the framework first periodically extracts general representations of drifted data and updates models on local edge devices.
-Then, the updated knowledge will be aggregated into a centralized parameter server, where the knowledge will be selectively and attentively distilled from spatial- and temporal-dimension with carefully designed mechanisms.
-Next, the more informative spatial-temporal knowledge will be sent back to local edge devices as a guide to further improve data representation for better performance with a lifelong learning method.
+Data drift is a thorny challenge when deploying person re-identification (ReID) models into real-world devices, where the data distribution is significantly different from that of the training environment and keeps changing.
+To tackle this issue, we propose a federated spatial-temporal incremental learning approach, named FedSTIL, which leverages both lifelong learning and federated learning to continuously optimize models deployed on many distributed edge clients.
+Unlike previous efforts, FedSTIL aims to mine spatial-temporal correlations among the knowledge learnt from different edge clients.
 Extensive experiments on a mixture of five real-world datasets demonstrate that our method outperforms others by nearly 4% in Rank-1 accuracy, while reducing communication cost by 62%.

-> Paper is under the review, the site will be announced soon.

-# Quick Start
+## Quick Start

 1. Please install all dependencies from `requirements.txt` after creating your own python environment with `python >= 3.8.0`.